pmean/build-website/text/04/survival-04.md

 reference or two.
 People are very grateful for the time, and I\'ve had an offer for free room and board should I ever visit Rome.
-I also am getting a copy of Opera News on CD in thanks for a bit of advice I provided.Â  **\[Conflict of interest alert: should I ever publish any research on opera, I will have to disclose this non-monetary compensation.\]**
+I also am getting a copy of Opera News on CD in thanks for a bit of advice I provided.  **\[Conflict of interest alert: should I ever publish any research on opera, I will have to disclose this non-monetary compensation.\]**